apache/beam/website/www/site/content/en/documentation/transforms/python/aggregation/groupby.md

 {{< buttons-code-snippet
   py="sdks/python/apache_beam/examples/snippets/transforms/aggregation/groupby_test.py" >}}.

-Similar to the parameters in GroupBy, one can also aggregate multiple fields and by expressions.
+Similar to the parameters in `GroupBy`, one can also aggregate multiple fields and by expressions.

 {{< highlight py >}}